DaniilGoncharovcs/task-tracker-cli-roadmap-sh/README.md

 # Task Tracker CLI
 This repository containes an implementation of a Task Tracker CLI.
 The ide for the project was taken from [roadmap.sh](https://roadmap.sh/projects/task-tracker).
+I tried to write this program using only th standart python library.

 ## Description